lrb924/Predicted_Volatility/README.md

 The business question we hope to answer is: *is trading defensive or cyclical ETFs based on future volatility profitable?
 If so, which set of ETFs is more profitable?*

-Our motivation for taking on this challenge is to find out if, based on historical volatility data, we could predict future volatility.
-And using the predicted future volatility we then wanted to find out if cyclical or defensive ETFs were more profitable during the period of predicted volatility.
+Our motivation for taking on this challenge is to find out if, based on historic price data, we could predict future volatility.
+And using the predicted future volatility, we then wanted to find out if cyclical or defensive ETFs were more profitable during the period of predicted volatility.

 For reference, a **cyclical stock** is "a stock that's price is affected by macroeconomic or systematic changes in the overall economy.
 Cyclical stocks are known for following the cycles of an economy through expansion, peak, recession, and recovery.
 Most cyclical stocks involve companies that sell consumer discretionary items that consumers buy more during a booming economy but spend less on during a recession."
 [1]